teamcode-inc/kubeorbit/README.md

 From now on, stop testing your application in local infra naively.
 Also, no more endless efforts in managing various cloud-based test environments.
 - **KubeOrbit CLI**: just using one command, forward the traffic from in-cluster service to local service in a flash, no matter your service discovery is based on Eureka, Consul, Nacos or Kubernetes SVC.
 - **Protocol support**: various protocols based on Layer-7 are supported.
 HTTP, gRPC, Thrift, Dubbo ...
-- **Workload tag**: tag your workload by creating a new channel.
-Then your request can be routed to the right workload replica, where you can work with your mates to test&debug the same feature together.
+- **Workload label**: Label your workload by creating a new channel so that your request can be directed to the appropriate workload replica.
+This enables you to collaborate with your colleagues to test and debug the same feature..

 ## Getting Started